ARKAR-PHYO/ticketing-system-api/README.md

 cp .env.example .env
 ```

-💡 For SECURITY REASON, I've included the actual env file by email.
+💡 For SECURITY REASON, I've included the actual env file by GoogleDrive.
 It contains MongoDB Cluster and Firebase related keys.

 Prisma migrate